MartinPankraz/ABAP-Developer-Day/student/quest5.md

 <img alt="Send HTTP request" src="../img/student/Quest5/EnterHeaders.jpg"  width="300">
 </p>

 > **Note** - Sometimes these properties are not stored.
-Before continuing with the next step, click on somewhere else to leave the focus of the Value input field.
+Before continuing with the next step, click on "Add New"  leave the focus of the current Value input field.

 4. We expect a response in json and we want to store the results in a variable, enter `dialog.api_response` for the Result property and "json" for the Response type.